AJaafer/RBM-for-MNIST/README.md

 ## Learning

-The parameters of our model are the weights W and the biases b, c.
-The following image is the feature detectors map, ie t
+The parameters of our model (the weights W and the biases b, c).
+The following figure is a representation of the feature detectors.
+The hidden nodes encode a lower dimensional representation of the data (visible nodes).

 ![bernoulli_ft](./img/bernoulli_ft.png)

-Use the RBM for learning a lower dimensional representation of the MNIST dataset.
-You can see the reconstructions in both cases and how it's slightly better in the gaussian scenario.

 Contrastive divergence after 1 sampling step: